 Many Wayne State students and alumni are baroudeurs at heart, and all are Warriors.

-There also is a tie with Detroit, where much of the ride will occur.
-The city was founded by a baroudeur, French explorer and adventurer Antoine Laumet de La Mothe, sieur de Cadillac, on July 24, 1701.
+The name also ties into Detroit, where much of the ride occurs.
+In 1701, the city was founded by a baroudeur — French explorer and adventurer Antoine de la Mothe Cadillac.

 Post-ride lunch, beer and music